Tutorials build familiarity. Production builds engineers.

 After evaluation, you receive a structured direction for transitioning into paid work — aligned with your skills and domain expertise.

-Participants don't just study engineering concepts — they build real system components that combine data engineering, architecture design, and AI-assisted development workflows.
+View full review on Trustpilot →Participants don't just study engineering concepts — they build real system components that combine data engineering, architecture design, and AI-assisted development workflows.

 Participants build Model Context Protocol (MCP) integrations that expose structured system data to AI assistants and developer tools.
 Instead of relying on isolated prompts, AI models receive access to structured business context, data schemas, and operational APIs.